CIWT Celebrates Birthday of Chief Petty Officer Rate

+PENSACOLA, Fla. – The Navy’s grade of chief petty officer (CPO) was officially established on Apr.
+1, 1893, and is now celebrated on that date annually by Navy commands around the world.

 On Apr.
-1, 2022, all the chief, senior chief and master chief petty officers on Corry Station gathered at Center for Information Warfare Training headquarters for the morning colors ceremony in honor of the 129th birthday of the chief petty officer rate.
+1, 2022, all the chief petty officers stationed onboard Corry Station gathered at Center for Information Warfare Training (CIWT) headquarters for the morning colors ceremony in honor of the 129th birthday of the chief petty officer.

+CIWT Command Master Chief Jason Thibodeaux explained that in the Navy, enlisted Sailors start at the apprentice level, progress through the journeyman level, and are recognized as having reached the master level when they are promoted to chief.

+“When a Sailor has reached the level of chief, they have mastered the ability to be a true technical expert in their rating,” said Thibodeaux.
+“At this point they aren’t the one doing all the work, they take on more the role of a teacher.”

 |Date Taken: